-The kiosks are low maintenance since they require only cleaning.
+The charging service is absolutely free and these booths get their income from advertising.
+Another advantage of these kiosks is that they are of low maintenance since they require only cleaning.
 Although these charging kiosks are a great relief for avid mobile users, it has not yet been mentioned as to how many of these telephone booths are going to be changed into charging stations.

 The first solar box was inaugurated in Tottenham Court Road in London’s main central shopping district.
 The next solar box is expected to open in January while more will follow.
-These neon green stations have provisions for charging many types of mobile phones, cameras, tablets, and many more other devices.
-They can charge around 100 phones per day and provide a 20 percent charge in just ten minutes.
+These neon green stations have provisions for charging many types of mobile phones, cameras, tablets and many more other devices.
+They can charge around 100 phones per day and provide 20 per cent increase in ten minutes.

 The “Solarbox” initiative has not only helped Telephone Booths make itself useful again but it has also helped to inspire and involve the citizens in using a clean fuel like solar energy.